sguzman/math-research/README.md

 - All curves correspond to a straight line in respective space
 - Using operator theory to study dynamics of genome state and genetic mutation
 - Using operator theory to study any arbitrary state space and dynamics thereof
+- Representing a matrix as a infinite matrix with 0s being filled in around the matrix
+- Zero-matrix (all slots are 0) algebraic closure